sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :command: Executed command.

+  :error: The full the standard error produced by the command.

-  :error: First part of the standard error produced by the command.
+  :error_log: First part of the standard error produced by the command, with newlines replaced by spaces.

   :exit_code: Exit code of the executed command.

+  :ouput: The full standard output produced by the command.

-  :ouput: First part of the standard output produced by the command.
+  :ouput_log: First part of the standard output produced by the command, with newlines replaced by spaces.